mjkeene/high-performance-organizations-reading/hbr_articles.md

 <h3>Blue Ocean Strategy</h3>
 <i>by W. Chan Kim and Renée Mauborgne</i>

 `Key point: create uncontested market space (blue oceans) rather than competing in existing, highly competitve markets (red oceans).`

-* This article opens up describing Cirque, a growing circus company, within a larger industry that has been on the decline for decades.
+* This article opens up describing Cirque du Soleil, a growing circus company, within a larger industry that has been on the decline for decades.
   * They did so by creating uncontested market space that made the competition irrelevant, NOT by operating within the confines of the existing industry or by stealing customers from competitors.